How To Get Started With Amazon Sponsored Products

 - Keep enough stock

-- Remain competitively priced (use a repricer if needed)
+- Remain competitively priced (use a repricer tool if needed)

 How to Set Up Sponsored Products

-Setting up Sponsored Products is incredibly simple.
+Setting up Sponsored Products ads is incredibly simple.
 Here is a quick step-by-step guide.

 Having a tough time deciding whether to target Sponsored Products automatically or manually?

-There are both Pros and Cons to manual and automatic targeting.
+There are both Pros and Cons to automatic and manual targeting.

 Automatic Campaigns are great for PPC beginners.